caronc/nzb-notify/README.md

+__Note:__ This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ script notifying you of retrieved content through a variety of different notification services.
+But the script works fine as standalone tool for anyone else too!
+See the _Command Line_ section below for details how you can easily use this on it's own (without NZBGet).

 Notify Processing Script
 ========================
-This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ wrapper to different forms of notification services.
-But the script works fine as standalone tool for anyone else too!

-NZBGet users can be notified on supported devices of the status of a download they made.
-Non-NZBGet users can also use this tool as a standalone app that can message their devices as they please.
+Send notifications to all of the popular notification services (PushBullet, NotifyMyAndroid, XBMC, Email etc).
+NZBGet will automatically notify you of anything it downloads.
+You can chain as many notification services as you want and support most of the advance features each service offers you too.

+You can even run the tool from the command line for your own custom use.
+Notify.py was written in such a way that there wouldn't be a lot of effort to add more notification services either.
+Feel free to contact me if one you would like to use is missing.

 Installation Instructions
 =========================